brycedrennan/imaginAIry/README.md

 ## ChangeLog

+- fix: img2img was broken for all samplers except plms and ddim when init image strength was >~0.25

 **10.2.0**
  - feature: input raw control images (a pose, canny map, depth map, etc) directly using `--control-image-raw` This is opposed to current behavior of extracting the control signal from an input image via `--control-image`